rohitect/kraven-spring-boot-starter/README.md

 - **Data Export**: Download metrics summaries in text and JSON formats
 - **Customizable**: Configure which metrics to collect and display

+### 📚 Documentation Hub

+Create and organize beautiful documentation for your service:

+- **Markdown Support**: Write documentation in Markdown format with full formatting capabilities
+- **Mermaid Diagrams**: Create interactive diagrams using Mermaid.js syntax
+- **Business Flow Tags**: Define business flows directly in your documentation using a custom DSL
+- **Flow Visualization**: See how functionality flows through different layers of your application
+- **Documentation Organization**: Group documentation into logical sections with a configurable structure
+- **Search Functionality**: Find specific documentation quickly with full-text search
+- **Refresh On Demand**: Update documentation as your application evolves
+- **Syntax Highlighting**: Beautiful code highlighting for code blocks
+- **Customizable**: Configure documentation path, features, and appearance

 ## 📋 Example: Supercharge Your Spring Boot Development with Kraven UI

 Here's a complete example of how to set up a Spring Boot REST API with Kraven UI to create the ultimate development environment (because we know you'll just copy-paste this anyway):